David-Durst/embeddedHaskellAetherling/theory/Basic.md

 One set of rewrite rules convert programs in the sequence language to ones in the space-time IR.
 Another set of the rewrite rules used by the auto-scheduler convert between programs in the space-time IR.

-We use isomorphisms to prove that the rewrite rules and auto-scheduler preserve program semantics.
+We define a minimal set of rewrite rules using isomorphisms to show that they preserve program semantics.
+There are isomorphisms between data types in the sequence language.
-The data types in the sequence language and space-time IR are isomorphic.
+There are also isomorphisms between sequence data types and ones in the space-time IR.
-These isomorphisms mean that, for any function the sequence language, there are contextually equivalent functions using the space-time IR.
+These isomorphisms mean that, for any function the sequence language, there are many semantically equivalent functions using the space-time IR.
+The different functions in the space-time IR are different schedules with different amounts of parallelism.
-The rewrite rules are the conversions between contextually equivalent functions.
+The minimal set of rewrite rules, along with other derived ones, are the conversions between semantically equivalent functions.
-The auto-scheduler only transforms code using the rewrite rules.
 Thus, the rewrite rules and auto-scheduler preserve semantics even while changing parallelism and resource requirements.

-*The rerwite rules do not depend on semantics to be contextaully equivalent.
-Since our rewrites are the same as the isomoprhisms, they have to be contextually equivalent*

 We also prove properties of the auto-scheduler by defining properties of the operators in the space-time IR.
 We axiomatize the properties for time, throughput, and resource requirements of the IR's operators.